KrailOrg/krail/README.md

 - Complete the refactoring - released 23rd Aug 2017 (0.10.0.0)
 - Update to latest Vaadin 7  - released 23rd Aug 2017 (0.10.0.0)
-- Upgrade to Vaadin 8 - It is hoped that this can be completed by around late September 2017
+- Upgrade to Vaadin 8 - In progress
 - Attempt a migration to [Eclipse Vert.x](http://vertx.io/) - that may or may not work!

 ---